tigoe/DataloggingExamples/README.md

 This site contains a number of data logging examples I've written for different workshops on the topic over the years.
 The most recent examples reflect my most up-to-date practices, of course.

 ## 2019: MKR Series Examples
 In 2019 I started writing examples for the MKR series of Arduinos, which are based on the SAMD21 ARM M0+ processor.
 The built-in realtime clock on the MKR boards, along with other features, make them my current favorite for datalogging.
+More detailed instructions will follow over time, and in the meantime, the [examples are linked here](https://github.com/tigoe/DataloggingExamples/tree/master/MKR_examples).

 ## 2015: Brown Institute for Media Innovation Workshop
 I presented [a workshop](brown-workshop.md)